CoreWeave

 token: 123example456

-The API access token is 123example456.
-If the kubeconfig has more than one context, it can have multiple tokens.
+The API access token in this example is 123example456.
+If the Kubeconfig has more than one context, it may have multiple tokens.

-You are now ready to use CoreWeave Cloud to deploy all types of services on CoreWeave's Kubernetes infrastructure!
+Kubernetes is now ready to use on CoreWeave Cloud to deploy all types of services!